Rapé Jurema Preta

 Traditional Use

-In northeastern Brazil, many indigenous cultures have a long history using Vinho de Jurema, Jurema wine, a visionary drink.
-Depending on the location, the composition and name of the preparation vary.
-Still, black Jurema is arguably the most common ingredient.
-The root or stem bark is harvested and brewed for a long time.
-In some afro-Brazilian cults, the bark is soaked in sugar cane alcohol, obtaining a preparation called cauim.
+In northeastern Brazil, indigenous cultures have long used Vinho de Jurema, or Jurema wine, as a visionary drink.
+Depending on the region, its composition and name vary, but black Jurema remains the most common ingredient.
+People harvest the root or stem bark and brew it over a long period.
+In some Afro-Brazilian cults, practitioners soak the bark in sugar cane alcohol to create a preparation known as cauim.

 Properties